What Percent Of Customers Leave Reviews

 • Set up a one-click, mobile-first review form with media uploads.

-• Add packaging inserts and QR codes for in-person prompts.
+• Add packaging inserts and QR codes.

-• Display reviews prominently with schema markup and UGC prioritization.
+• Display reviews prominently with schema markup.

 • Measure, iterate, and test variations.